danfuzz/samizdat/doc/language-guide/02-data.md

 #### Map

-A `Map` is a sequence of zero or more mappings (also called bindings) from arbitrary keys to arbitrary values.
-Keys and values are both allowed to be any type of value.
+A `Map` is a sequence of zero or more mappings (also called bindings) from nearly-arbitrary keys to arbitrary values.
+Values are allowed to be any type of value.
+Keys are allowed to be any value that can be ordered, using the defined total ordering of values, with respect to all other keys in the map.
 Notably, keys are *not* restricted to only being strings (or string-like things).

 Maps are written as an initial `{`, followed by zero or more mappings, followed by a final `}`.
 Mappings are written as